Yankees need Tanaka, Chapman to pitch like they're paid

 If not for the offense, Tanaka's season would look even worse.
 The Yankees have bailed him out, scoring six or more runs in six of his games, though Tanaka still managed to lose one of them.
 It seems a pretty sure bet he won't be able to opt out of a $155 million contract that still has three more years on it.

 Chapman's issues are not as defined statistically, though he's not passing the eye test.
-He hasn't been dominating, which might be a result of his usage last season in helping the Cubs break their curse, and is a worrisome sign for a player the Yankees have invested five years and $86 million in.
+He hasn't been dominating, which might be a result of his usage last season in helping the Cubs break their curse, and that's a worrisome sign for a player the Yankees have invested five years and $86 million in.

 There are some stats, though, that demonstrate what's wrong with him.
 Chapman is allowing too many runners to reach base.
 To begin the second half, he's faced 26 batters -- and they've reached at a .426 clip.
 For the entirety of the first half, over 90 plate appearances, that number was .323.
 In his career, opponents' on-base percentage is .268.